-In 2009 she began working as a Lecturer in Early Childhood Studies at the University of East Anglia, teaching on the Early Years Professional Status (EYPS), BA Education Studies, FdA Social Pedagogy and MA Early Childhood Studies programmes.
+In 2009 I began working as a Lecturer in Early Childhood Studies at the University of East Anglia, teaching on the Early Years Professional Status (EYPS), BA Education Studies, FdA Social Pedagogy and MA Early Childhood Studies programmes.

 - BA (Hons) - Roehampton University

 - PG Cert Higher Education Practice (University of East Anglia)

 - Chief external examiner for the BA Early Childhood Studies - Manchester Metropolitan University